-Unlike many other Danes on The Last Kingdom, Young Ragnar (Uhtred’s adoptive Viking brother) is not particularly blood-thirsty or power-hungry at heart.
+Unlike many other Danes in The Last Kingdom, Young Ragnar (Uhtred’s adoptive Viking brother) is not particularly bloodthirsty or power-hungry at heart.
 All he truly wants is the honor of helping his people and righting the wrong that was done to his family.
 Ragnar is a man of his word, serving Alfred even as a prisoner, and above all, he values the pacts he makes with Uhtred and Brida.
 Never shying from his duty and promises, Young Ragnar is a bold and honor-bound Gryffindor.

-Ædith may seem untrustworthy when first introduced in season four, but she quickly proves to be a discerning and loyal ally.
-From the start, she is deprived of nobility, objectified and used, and bears witness to great betrayals.
+Ædith may seem untrustworthy when first introduced in Season 4, but she quickly proves to be a discerning and loyal ally.
+From the start, she is deprived of nobility, objectified and used, and is bears witness to great betrayals.
 Rather than turn cynical and power-mad like her brother, Ædith forges a new path where she can make her own allegiances to fight for truth and justice.
 She goes from weak pawn to protector of children and loyal ally to Uhtred’s gang and England itself, in true Hufflepuff fashion.

 Æthelwold couldn’t be further from honorable.
 Constantly switching alliances and conniving across England, he is a shoo-in for Slytherin House.
 There was very little opportunity for him to follow a different path.
-Despite his status as the arguably rightful heir to the throne of Wessex, he was sidelined upon his father’s death in favor of his wise and dignified uncle, Alfred. Æthelwold slithers like a snake into the various factions’ meetings in the hopes of manipulating his way to the throne, no matter what the cost.
+Despite his status as the arguably rightful heir to the throne of Wessex, he was sidelined upon his father’s death in favor of his wise and dignified uncle, Alfred. Æthelwold slithers like a snake into the various factions’ meetings in the hopes of manipulating his way to the throne, no matter the cost.

 Hæsten is one of those characters you can rely on to always fill the same role in any situation or plotline.
 He frequently gets himself involved, situates himself as a dubious ally, and then emerges unscathed even when his accomplice falls.
 You know exactly what to expect from him: He likes to spy and threaten, but when it comes time to fight, he won’t engage in a losing battle.
-He almost reminds me of Wormtail with how he breaks promises and escapes responsibility.
+He almost reminds us of Wormtail with how he breaks promises and escapes responsibility.
 He would be Sorted into Slytherin.

 We will wrap up this first round of Sorting with the man who stands head and shoulders above everyone else on the show: Alfred the Great.
 The king is such a formidable force that the Danes spend several seasons trying to defeat him and destroy his vision of one England.
 Despite their attempts, no man succeeds, and Alfred remains untouchable by man (if not by illness).
 Though at times he can seem cold and unforgiving, he proves to have a big heart despite the great weight on his shoulders.
 Through it all, his brilliant and sharp mind guide this Ravenclaw’s actions more than any other trait.